lawquarter/Simplify-Docs/README.md

-# Simplifly Docs: Simplifying Complex Documents
+# Simplify Docs: Simplifying Complex Documents

-Simplifly is an application that helps users understand complex documents by converting them into simpler, easy-to-understand explanations.
+Simplify Docs is an application that helps users understand complex documents by converting them into simpler, easy-to-understand explanations.
 It uses AI to translate complex language into layman's terms and then allows a user to play the text using

 This application is specifically designed to help those who have English as a second language, those who cannot read complex documents and those who have loss of sight.